 - This plant is very prickly – stems, leaves, and capsules with seeds are hard to touch.
 It can be used in landscaping as a “path guardian” because of it.

 This plant is a shrub.
 It has typical heart-shaped leaves with toothed edges.
 The leaves are covered with soft short hairs.

-- The flowers look green; however, the outer flowers are formed by the green sepals.
+- The flowers look green; however, the green sepals form the outer flowers.

-- The other prominent part of the flower is the stamen column, which can be identified as a cluster of yellow, red, or white balls that sit on a long stem that goes beyond the actual flower.
+- The other prominent part of this Hawaiin flower is the stamen column, which can be identified as a cluster of yellow, red, or white balls that sit on a long stem that goes beyond the actual flower.

 - This shrub is extremely rare.
 These Hawaiian flowers form cylindrical fruit around half an inch in diameter.

 - Abutilon fruit is usually covered in brown or white fuzz.

 - The real color of the flower petals is also green.
 Sometimes, the lime green petals can have a spot of red entirely hidden by sepals.
 There are only 3 species of maple with flowers like that.